 Runway threshold point (small circle) for airport traffic patterns.

-You can use the keyboard and mouse click to get quick access to the following functions:
+You can use the keyboard and mouse clicks to get quick access to some functions.

-Clicking again on the hotspot removes the marks, measurement lines or flight plan waypoints.
+Clicking again on a hotspot removes the mark, measurement line or flight plan waypoint, for example.

 The user aircraft and AI or multiplayer aircraft or ships will be shown on the map if the program is connected to a flight simulator.
 Color indicates user or AI or multiplayer vehicle and the symbol shape indicates if the aircraft is an piston/turboprop, jet, helicopter or a ship.
 The symbol outline changes to gray if an aircraft is on ground.